-of our VP44 injection pumps come with a 1 year,
+offer VP44 injection pumps that come with a 12 month

 that has installed many VP44 pumps.
 Call us toll free at